-I consider data collected in the fourth wave (2005-2008) of the World Values Surveys (WVS).
+The data used in this work was collected in the fourth wave (2005-2008) of the World Values Surveys (WVS).
 The WVS periodically collect self-reported opinions and beliefs about cultural values of representative samples of individuals over dozens of countries around the world.
-The fourth wave collected the opinions of more than 60.000 individuals from 56 countries.
+The fourth wave collected the opinions of 67268 individuals from 56 countries.
 Among other things, individuals are asked about their perceptions of life, which includes self-assessments of happiness.
 They are also asked about politics and society in general, which includes a question about what they think about competition.
-The surveys also collect socio-demographic characteristics of each individual which includes a question relative to the ethnic group of the respondent.
+The surveys also collect socio-demographic characteristics of each individual which includes a question relative to the ethnic group of the respondent